 - Risks of Skeletal Muscle Rigidity and Skeletal Muscle Movement: Manage with neuromuscular blocking agent.
 See full prescribing information for more detail on managing these risks.
-(5.5) - Severe Cardiovascular Depression: Monitor during dosage initiation and • Serotonin Syndrome: Potentially life-threatening condition could result - Citrate Injection if serotonin syndrome is suspected.
-(5.7) · Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of eroids, and wean patient off of the opioid.
-(5.8) - Risks of Use in Patients with Increased Intracranial Pressure.
-Brain Tumors, or Head Injury: Monitor for sedation and respiratory depression.
+(5.5) - Severe Cardiovascular Depression: Monitor during dosage initiation and titration.
+(5.6) - Serotonin Syndrome: Potentially life-threatening condition could result - concomitant serotonergic drug administration.
+Discontinue Fentanyl Citrate Injection if serotonin syndrome is suspected.
+(5.7) • Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of - teroids and wean natient off of the opioid (5.8) - Bisks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, or Head Injury: Monitor for sedation and respiratory depression.
 (5.9)